Yazan-Musahher/UiA-Utleie/README.md

 UiA-Utleie Website project for rent tools to students, based on C# and react.

-To start the project you can type:
+To start the project at your terminal you can type:
 ```bash
 docker-compose build
 docker-compose up